 5 – Cave Hill Cemetery

-It was established back in 1848 and among those buried there are the Earthly remains of both Union and Confederate soldiers.
+It was established in 1848 and among those buried there are the earthly remains of both Union and Confederate soldiers.

 The cemetery is also considered to be one of the most haunted places in Louisville, KY.